Rachel Samson

 Clinical Psychologist & Family Consultant

-Rachel is also experienced in the application of attachment theory to clinical practice and is trained in attachment-focused interventions.
-She held a senior psychologist position with the Government of South Australia, Specialist Child and Youth Service where she provided home-based intensive family intervention for children and families with complex needs.
 Rachel is a registered Circle of Security Parent Facilitator.
 She attended intensive training in the assessment of parent-child attachment in the John Bowlby-Mary Ainsworth tradition with Alan Sroufe and Elizabeth Carlson at the University of Minnesota.
 She has also completed training in the assessment of maternal sensitivity with Marian Bakermans-Kranenburg at the University of Cambridge.
 Rachel is a member of the International Attachment Network (IAN).

-Rachel has International Certification in Schema Therapy (advanced-level) and is a member of the International Society of Schema Therapy (ISST).
+Rachel has International Certification in Schema Therapy (advanced-level, trainer-supervisor) and is a member of the International Society of Schema Therapy (ISST).
 She has undertaken training and supervision in Schema Therapy with supervisors in Australia, the Netherlands, and the United States.
 Rachel collaborated with Dr. Jeffrey Young, the founder of Schema Therapy, and Dr. George Lockwood on the development of an expanded Schema Therapy model for highly sensitive and emotionally reactive individuals which was presented at the ISST international conference in Amsterdam in 2018.

 Rachel was awarded both First Class Honours in psychology and a Masters in Clinical Psychology by the University of South Australia.
 She was twice awarded the Australian Psychological Society Prize which recognises excellence in psychology and is awarded to individuals who gain first place at the end of their psychology degree/s.
 Rachel has delivered invited seminars and workshops, published research, and presented at national and international conferences, including in Turkey, Austria, and the Netherlands, on the topics of parent-child attachment, the trait of high sensitivity and differential susceptibility, and Schema Therapy.